Another CB? Eagles move up in second round, draft Iowa's Cooper DeJean

 Like Mitchell, DeJean dropped well below where he was expected to get drafted.
 And much like the 2002 draft, with Lito Sheppard and Sheldon Brown, the Eagles have drafted two young cornerbacks in the first two rounds they hope can become a long-lasting tandem.

-The Eagles traded both their second-round picks — No. 50 and No. 53 — to the Commanders in exchange for No. 40 and No. 78, which becomes their only pick in the third round.
+The Eagles traded both their second-round picks — No. 50 and No. 53 — to the Commanders along with No. 161 in the fifth round in exchange for No. 40 and No. 78, which becomes their only pick in the third round, and No. 152 in the fifth round.

 The Eagles had only taken two cornerbacks in the first two rounds in the last 20 years — Eric Rowe in the second round in the 2015 Chip Kelly draft and Sidney Jones in the second round in 2017.

-Note: Update: Eagles use third-round pick to draft pass rusher from little-known school